Avilir/ocp4_upi_baremetal/README.md

 # discovery phase

 The first step happens when you get your lab reservation.
-At this time, we *require that RHEL8/Centos8 be deployed on all your masters and workers* - RHEL7 will not work.
+At this time, we *require that RHEL8/Centos8 be installed on your deployer, masters and workers* - RHEL7 will not work.
 This change can be done with Foreman GUI in Alias, for example.
 Go into each host, use "Operating System" tab, fill it out like this:

 ![Host Edit Dialog](host-edit.png)